KIF: A Wikidata-Based Framework for Integrating Heterogeneous Knowledge Sources: Use Case and Evaluation

 \section{Use Case and Evaluation}

 The research on KIF was in part motivated by the development of a chat-bot for the domain of chemistry.
-Depending on the user's question, the chat-bot would retrieve statements about chemical compounds from various sources and present them as additional ``known facts''.
-There were three main requirements: (i)~the retrieved statements should be comparable, i.e., they should use the same vocabulary when talking about the same things; (ii)~their origin should be traceable, i.e., statements should come with provenance information; and (iii)~it should be easy to add new sources (knowledge bases) to the system.
+Depending on the user's question, the bot would retrieve statements about chemical compounds from various sources and present them as ``known facts''.
+There were three main requirements: (i)~the retrieved statements should be comparable, i.e., they should use the same vocabulary when talking about the same things; (ii)~their origin should be traceable, i.e., statements should come with provenance information; and (iii)~it should be easy to add new sources to the system.

-Figure~\ref{fig:use-case} shows a simplified version of the instantiation of KIF used in the chat-bot application.
-Here a mixer store is used to combine a mapper store pointing to PubChem's SPARQL endpoint, a SPARQL store pointing to Wikidata's SPARQL endpoint, and a SPARQL store pointing to a SPARQL endpoint built by Ontop over the SQL endpoint of \CIRCA.
-The chat-bot interfaces with KIF via SPARQL queries.
-These are shallow queries restricted to the \emph{truthy} graph and vocabulary of Wikidata.
-Upon receiving such a query, KIF translates it to a \code/filter()/ call which is applied to the mixer.
-(A SPARQL decoder available in the KIF API is used to convert a subset of SPARQL into a filter pattern.)
-The resulting statements plus annotations are sent back to the chat-bot and displayed to the user.
+Figure~\ref{fig:use-case} shows the instantiation of KIF used in the chat-bot application.
+A mixer store is used to combine three SPARQL stores: one pointing to a local installation of PubChem's RDF~\cite{Fu-G-2015} running on Virtuoso~\cite{Erling-O-2012}, one pointing to Wikidata's public SPARQL endpoint (WDQS), and one pointing to a local SPARQL endpoint built by Ontop over the SQL endpoint of IBM CIRCA\@.

+IBM CIRCA~\cite{IBM-CIRCA} is a relational database of chemical data extracted from patents and other sources.
+In the chat-bot application, we used Ontop to build a Wikidata-compatible SPARQL endpoint to access parts of its schema.
+Ontop~\cite{Xiao-G-2020} is an ontology-based data access tool.
+It uses R2RML~\cite{Cyganiak-R-2012} mappings to translate SPARQL queries to SQL at query time.
+The R2RML mappings tell Ontop how to map tables in the relational database into concepts and properties of the target ontology (in our case, Wikidata's).